Olive San Louie Anderson

+Anderson also went by the name Santa Louie Anderson.

 Biography

 Born on September 30, 1852, in Lexington, Ohio, she was the daughter of Alice Cook and Dr. Hugh P. Anderson, who died when she was young.
 Alice Cook being a descendant of Francis Cooke from the Mayflower.
 The family spent some time on the Iowa frontier, returning eventually to Mansfield, Ohio where she graduated from high school in 1869.
 After a short time teaching in public schools, she prepared for entry to the University of Michigan, passing her entrance examinations in 1871.

-Career

 Anderson did well at Michigan, and was the only woman honored with an "appointment", as it was then called, to speak at commencement.
 She planned a career in medicine but instead became a teacher.
 After living for a while in San Francisco she took a post teaching Greek and Latin at a college in Santa Barbara.
 While there, she wrote short sketches for eastern newspapers about the "quaint" Spanish lifestyle of the area.
 It was at this time that she wrote her autobiographical novel An American Girl.
+The book was published, titled, in full, An American Girl, and Her Four Years in a Boys’ College, in 1878 under the pen name "SOLA", an anagram of her initials.
+The book was published by D. Appleton and Company, a prestigious New York City publisher.

 When the college at which she was teaching closed, she taught in various private schools until, in May 1882, she became a partner in a private school in San Rafael.
 She later served as this school's principal.